-Meet The NFL’s First Female African-American Coach
+Meet The NFL’s 1st Full-Time Female African-American Coach

 The NFL has historically been a boys game.
 Up until 2015, no female had ever held any position in NFL history.
 That all changed when Jen Welter was hired as an assistant coaching intern for the Arizona Cardinals.
 Not only was this a big moment for Welter but it challenged the narrative of the NFL only being a place for men.
 We admire Welter’s perseverance and courage to pursue her dreams with the odds against her.
 She paved the way for other women like Jennifer King.